 The construction of the access and the installation of the culvert are the responsibility of the applicant and must meet our standards.
 Pre and post inspections are mandatory.
 If the work, including restoration (70% minimum turf re-establishment) meets our standards, the performance bond fee will be returned.

-If you plan to have mail delivered to this location, an approved County mailbox support is required for $175 each.
+If you plan to have mail delivered to this location, an approved County mailbox support is required, see fee schedule for price.
 Once you have the location determined with the mail carrier, Sherburne County will arrange Gopher One requirements and install the mailbox support in our right of way.

 Commercial, industrial, plat driveway, and public roads may require traffic control signs.
 These signs are installed by Sherburne County, see fee schedule for prices.

 Contact us at 763-765-3354 to make a site meeting appointment.